Al-Saqib/Dynamic-contact-infection-forecast/README.md

 ### Pre-process

-The function `preProRollingWind()` is a wrapper function which is applied over a sliding time window of length `feature_n`, computing a patient contact network, and additional variables.
+The function `preProRollingWind()` is a wrapper function that is applied over a sliding time window of length `feature_n`.
+In sumarry, the function: (i) splits the data into windows, (ii) constructs a contact network, and then centrality of each patient across it, (iii) derives the background contextual variable for a window, and (iii) joins the patient statistics within the window with static variables.

 ```R